bobanetwork/boba_legacy/faq.md

 ## What is the Gas price on Boba L2?

-The Gas usage price on the Boba L2 updates every **10 minutes** if the Ethereum L1 gas price changes (with some smoothing to reduce sharp discontinuities in the price from one moment to the next).
+The Gas Price on L2 changes every **30 seconds** with some smoothing to reduce sharp discontinuities in the price from one moment to the next.
 The maximum percentage change from one value to another is capped at no more than 5% in the gas price oracle.
 For example, if the current `gasPrice` is 10 Gwei then the next `gasPrice` will be between 9.5 and 10.5 Gwei.
-As on the Ethereum Mainnet, the current gas price can be obtained via `.getGasPrice()`, which is typically around 10 Gwei.
+As on the mainchain, the current gas price can be obtained via `.getGasPrice()`, which is typically around 10 Gwei.

 ## Do you support EIP-2470: Singleton Factory?